WHITE NOBLE GRAPES

 Compare the color of the wine by holding it over a white napkin or paper and tilting your glass slightly.
 Identify the color and its intensity.
 This helps tell you the style of the wine.
 If a white wine is aged in steel tanks, it will be a lighter clear color compared to one aged in oak barrels which will have more of a golden straw coloring.

-Sauvignon Blanc: pale straw with hints of green
+Sauvignon Blanc: pale lemon with hints of green

 Smell the wine in your glass.
 Swirl the wine and smell again.
 An aromatic grape will have aromas that easily rise from your glass compared to a non-aromatic grape where you’ll have to really stick your nose in the glass to catch the aromas.